dendibakh/perf-book/chapters/2-Measuring-Performance/2-8 Chapter summary.md

 ## Chapter Summary {.unlisted .unnumbered}

 * Debugging performance issues is usually harder than debugging functional bugs due to measurement instability.
-* You can never stop optimizing unless you set a particular goal.
+* You cannot stop optimizing unless you set a particular goal.
 To know if you reached the desired goal, you need to come up with meaningful definitions and metrics for how you will measure that.
 Depending on what you care about, it could be throughput, latency, operations per second (roofline performance), etc.
 * Modern systems have non-deterministic performance.
 Eliminating non-determinism in a system is helpful for well-defined, stable performance tests, e.g., microbenchmarks.
 Measuring performance in production deployment requires dealing with a noisy environment by using statistical methods for analyzing results.
 * More and more often, vendors of large distributed SW choose to profile and monitor performance directly on production systems, which requires using only light-weight profiling techniques.
 * It is very beneficial to employ an automated statistical performance tracking system for preventing performance regressions from leaking into production software.
 Such CI systems are supposed to run automated performance tests, visualize results, and alert on discovered perfomance anomalies.